Updated: May 26, 2021

 Be honest about your financial status.
-Tell each other the amount of assets and liabilities that you have individually.
+Tell each other the number of assets and liabilities that you have individually.

-More importantly, assess your incomes and estimate your future monthly living expenses.
+More importantly, assess your income and estimate your future monthly living expenses.
 Work on it together and prepare for lifestyle changes, if necessary.